What You and Your Child with IBD Should Know about COVID-19

 The third dose of the COVID-19 vaccination is approved for all individuals 12 years and older.
-All immunocompromised individuals aged 12 years and older are eligible for the fourth dose of the COVID-19 vaccine under the Phase 2B.
-This includes patients with IBD who are on immunomodulator including Imuran (Azathioprine), Methotrexate and Biologics [Infliximab (Remicade and its biosimilars), Adalimumab (Humira and its biosimilars), Vedolizumab (Entivio) and Ustekinumab (Stelara)].
+All immunocompromised individuals aged 12 years and older are eligible for the fourth dose of the COVID-19 vaccine.
 We endorse the strong opinions of Crohn’s and Colitis Canada, The Canadian Association of Gastroenterology, and The International Organization for the Study of IBD (IOIBD) and believe that it is safe and important to receive the vaccination, even while on these treatments.
 Experience from around the world has shown that there is no more than expected adverse effects from receiving any of the approved COVID19 vaccinations while on treatment.
-We believe it is also safe to receive all the COVID19 vaccines that are approved by Health Canada (Pfizer, Moderna or Astra-Zeneca).
+We believe it is also safe to receive all the COVID19 vaccines that are approved by Health Canada (Pfizer, Moderna).
 Your IBD team does not have a preference for one vaccine over the other – take the first one you are offered.
 First and second doses of Pfizer vaccines are available for children between 5-11 years of age, and first doses of Moderna vaccines are available for children between 6-11 years of age.
 Please call Health Link at 811 to book your shot or local pharmacy.

 The only time we would ask that you postpone your vaccination, is if you are currently on high dose corticosteroid such as prednisone for a disease flare up.
 Data are not clear on this buy you may not get as much protection from the vaccination while on high dose corticosteroid.
 Please call the IBD nurses at (780) 407-7387 to discuss further.